Swissair: Transition phase

-Following another federal repayable funding commitment of one billion francs, each of the 26 long-haul aircraft (MD-11s and A330s) and 26 medium-haul aircraft (A321s, A320s and A319s) were able to be transferred to Crossair/Swiss at the end of the winter schedule of 2001/02.
-On Easter Monday, 1 April 2002, the last flight of Swissair, flight SR145 from São Paulo, landed in Zürich.
+Following another federal repayable funding commitment of one billion francs, each of the 26 long-haul aircraft (MD-11s and A330s) and 26 medium-haul aircraft (A321s, A320s, and A319s) were able to be transferred to Crossair/Swiss at the end of the winter schedule of 2001/02.
+On Easter Monday, 1 April 2002, flight SR145 from São Paulo marked the last flight of Swissair, landing in Zürich.
 A 71-year-long chapter of Swiss aviation history thus came to an end.
-Between 1931 and 2002, Swissair transported more than 260 million passengers.
+Between 1931 and 2002, Swissair transported well over 260 million passengers.
 The SwissairGroup (the name change from SAirGroup to SwissairGroup was announced in 2001 but never officially implemented) still existed as 'SAirGroup in Nachlassstundung' (German: Swissair in Administration) for several years until all assets were liquidated, including a large auction where many of the remaining Swissair assets, such as historic items, were auctioned.
 Today, Gategourmet continues as a subsidiary of Gategroup.

 Factors behind collapse

 Like other airlines that flew to the United States, Swissair's operations and profitability were disrupted in the wake of the terror attacks against the United States.
-Several politicians were among those included on Swissair's Board of directors, and commentators have pointed to potential conflicts of interest as fundamental to the demise of Swissair.
-Media have also suggested that the directorial board failed to oversee the actions of Philippe Bruggisser (Chief Operating Officer since 1996) and Eric Honegger (board member since 1993 and later board president) and that they left behind a convoluted corporate structure and financial commitments—amongst others, a further purchase of 35.5 per cent of Sabena's stock—which would only come to light when Mario Corti was trying to save the airline.
+Several politicians were among those included on Swissair's board of directors, and commentators have pointed to potential conflicts of interest as fundamental to the demise of Swissair.
+Media have also suggested that the board of directors failed to oversee the actions of Philippe Bruggisser (chief operating officer since 1996) and Eric Honegger (board member since 1993 and later board president) and that they left behind a convoluted corporate structure and financial commitments—amongst others, a further purchase of 35.5 per cent of Sabena's stock—which would only come to light when Mario Corti was trying to save the airline.

 The judiciary is continuing to examine why Swissair acquired counselling that supported the Hunter Strategy and why Swissair continued to make certain payments despite nearing insolvency.
-Questions have also been raised about the federal aid given to Swissair and the politicians involved.
-The highly competitive nature of the market during the business's final years also precipitated its demise: like its Belgian counterpart Sabena, Swissair fell victim to the rise of competition from budget airlines on their short and medium-haul routes, such as Ryanair and EasyJet.
+Questions have also been raised about the federal aid given to Swissair and the politicians involved, particularly regarding how this aid may have influenced the airline's financial decisions and its eventual collapse.
+The highly competitive nature of the market during the business's final years also precipitated its demise: like its Belgian counterpart Sabena, Swissair fell victim to the rise of competition from all-inclusive budget airlines on their short- and medium-haul routes, such as Ryanair and EasyJet.

-Imogen Foulkes from the BBC said regarding the collapse: "Something did die in Switzerland that day: not just an airline but an image the Swiss had of themselves and, more importantly, of their business leaders" and "The Swiss financial community's reputation for good business sense was already seriously damaged by the Swissair disaster."
+Imogen Foulkes from the BBC said regarding the collapse, "Something did die in Switzerland that day: not just an airline but an image the Swiss had of themselves and, more importantly, of their business leaders" and "The Swiss financial community's reputation for good business sense was already seriously damaged by the Swissair disaster."

 Because civil cases are still going on, some of the reasons why SAirGroup failed are still being looked into by the courts and have not been made clear legally.
 The following causes are widely recognised as crucial factors: